Moisesj92/plain_rails/README.md

 # plain_rails

-This is a example plain proyect to test digital ocean integration
+This is a example plain project to test digital ocean integration